wantedly-archive/objective-c-style-guide/README.md

 * Use cocoapods as much as possible.

 ## Priceless Pods
-* Use this libraries if you implement functionality similar.
+* Use these libraries instead of reinventing the wheel:
   * RestKit -  consuming and modeling RESTful web resources
   * AFNetworking - networking framework
   * SDWebImage - Asynchronous image downloader with cache support with an UIImageView category